intrastella/intrastella.github.io/subject_post/linear_algebra/representation.md

 <br/>

 Every linear map $$ f \in \mathcal L(\mathcal V, \mathcal W ) $$ between two vector spaces $$ \mathcal V$$ and  $$\mathcal W $$ has a unique matrix representation.
-In most fields where one uses numerical approaches to solve problems a matrix representation is preferred to do any calculations due to practicality and opportunity of parallelization of computations.
+In most fields where one uses numerical approaches to solve problems a matrix representation is preferred to do any calculations due to practicality and opportunity of parallelizing computations.
 This section is a short summary of matrix representation.

 <br/>